dottedmag/dottedmag.net/cv.md

 ## [OpenInkpot](https://wiki.mobileread.com/wiki/Openinkpot) (2007-2012)

 A Linux distribution for eBook readers.
-It got eventually killed by Kindle, but it was a fun while it lasted.
+It got eventually killed by Kindle, but it was fun while it lasted.

 I have started it, have built the infrastructure (from bugtracking to cross-compiling Debian packages in CI environment to repository manager) and was